aniketchakraborty12/Thryssa/src/content/blogs/More Than Marks — How Web Dev Changed My College Life.md

 I started my college journey in 2021.
 Techno India University, albeit not the most popular institution, promised top-notch education, unparalleled help from faculty members, healthy competition from peers, and renowned placement prowess.
 *(Spoiler alert — I was unable to see any of those promises materialize.)*

-### Healthy "Competition"...???
+### Healthy Competition...???

 From the get-go, I found a massive flaw among my peers — most of them were extremely laid-back when it came to academics.
 Don't get me wrong, there were incredibly talented and goal-driven individuals in my class, but they were the minority in an 80-student classroom.
 As a result, slumps and bunks during class hours became so frequent that students barely managed to muster 40% attendance, even in core subjects.

-Unfortunately, my initial friend group embraced this laid-back approach.
-We frequently bunked classes to eat out, watch movies, and waste time.
+In the beginning, I fell into a relaxed routine with a group of friends who, like me at the time, weren’t overly focused on academics.
+We spent more time at food joints and theaters than in classrooms.
 Unknowingly, I delayed my breakthrough, scraped by with a CGPA over 8, and developed an unhealthy habit of procrastination.
-On top of that, two early scandals (neither of which I was directly involved in) made it difficult for me to connect with the group going forward.
+There were a couple of incidents early on that made things socially complicated — nothing I was directly part of, but enough to create distance.
+Looking back, it was a wake-up call I probably needed.

 My life wasn't exactly monotonous, but it definitely wasn’t positive either.

-### The Nerd Group
+### The "Nerd Group"

 As second year rolled in, I slowly realized the mess I was stuck in.
 I had to get my act together and go through a much-needed academic revamp if I was to have any hope of redemption.